cguan00/MKS21X-FinalProject/README.md

 - I continued to work on the classes that extend the abstract Piece class.
 I worked on the checkValidMoves for each class so that this version of chess follows the rules of the game.
 I'm still not sure how to do the promoting method in the Pawn class and keeping track of the piece it has been promoted to.
 Tomorrow, I will have to work on the more basic aspects of the Game and Move class to make sure that different classes have the proper access to the different fields.

 **Sharon**
 - In the Board class, I finished the create() function that I made and currently, I'm trying to get the board to print out all the pieces in their starting positions.
 However, I'm getting a NullPointerException error.
 Tomorrow, I'm going to continue working and figure out why.

+### January 8, 2019

+**Christy**
+- As I was working on the Piece classes, Mr. K suggested changing checkValidMove to contain a list of possible Squares the Piece can move to, instead of checking if the desired move is valid.
+I think this is a great idea because the logic is much easier to understand and implement, so I began to rewrite the checkValidMove in the Pawn and Rook classes.
+However, most of the method is commented out because more basic get/set/check functions in the Square and Board classes need to be written in order to test the method.